 Your private education lender will require you to complete a Private Education Loan Applicant Self-Certification Form.
 You should use the version the lender provides as it may contain pre-populated information, but you may use this version if your lender does not provide you with one.
 For applicants receiving other forms of aid: Information necessary for completing this form, such as cost of attendance and financial assistance received, is available to you via CAESAR > View Financial Aid.
 Applicants can also contact our office to speak to a financial aid counselor to retrieve this information.

 Because this list is large, we have provided a few smaller lists generated off the complete list based on specific borrowing needs.

 * Please note that the NU Loan has an option for Kellogg Full-time and EMBA International Students to apply for an NU Loan with an International co-signer.
-Further details are listed on the NU Loan webpage.
+For the NU International Loan, both Option A and Option B, please note that this is a financial need-based loan; therefore, for consideration to apply for this loan, the applicant must first complete the Kellogg Financial Aid application process.
+Once completed, the Kellogg Financial Aid Office will review the completed application, and notify the student of the loan amount that they are eligible to borrow.
+Further details are listed on the Northwestern Loan webpage.